codehub-kirans/sveltekit-kirans/src/lib/posts/nixos-reproducible-linux-distributions.md

 2. Do a garbage collection to remove old system generations with **sudo nix-collect-garbage -d**
 3. Manually make some space in boot.
 Find your kernels and rm them.
 4. Run **sudo nixos-rebuild switch** followed by **sudo nixos-rebuild boot**.
 This time your bootloader will be installed correctly along with the new kernel and initrd
 5. Make sure point 4 was executed correctly by looking at the output and reboot.
-Optionally remove the result directory created by point 1
+6. If the reboot is successful and if you want to free up disk space, remove the result directory created by point 1 and run **sudo nix-collect-garbage -d** again.
+However, this will also make it impossible to rollback to the previous configuration that you built.
+So, you should use this option with care.

 ```bash
 sudo nixos-rebuild build